Updated 25 June 2020

 - to stop the flow of younger people with a disability going into aged care, and speed up the process of getting out those young people who are already in aged care.

 Tabled in the Australian Parliament on 31 October, the Interim Report is in three volumes and is available on the Royal Commission’s website along with an extract from the foreword, ‘A Shocking Tale of Neglect’.
 It covers much, but not all, of the work of the Royal Commission through to September 2019.
-Most of the Royal Commission’s work on quality and safety considerations will be in the Final Report due to be completed on 12 November 2020.
+Most of the Royal Commission’s work on quality and safety considerations will be in the Final Report is due 12 November 2020.

 COTA Australia welcomes reality check